isomerpages/sportsg-corp/media-centre/media-release/_posts/2010-07-03-post-Satellite Centers For Sports Development Begin Operations.md

 7. The SCSD for Basketball, located at Bukit Panjang Government High Indoor Sports Hall, will commence operations on Sunday 4 July 2010.

 8. "We want to make all sports available to all youths in Singapore, including those who would otherwise not have the opportunity or resources to participate in sports," said Mr Bob Gambardella, Chief of Sports Development Group, Singapore Sports Council.
 He added, "The SCSDs will provide these such opportunities and resources for our youths to learn and play sports.
-This is synergistic with our Let?s Play movement, which seeks to encourage everyone in Singapore to embrace sports as a lifestyle choice.
+This is synergistic with our Let's Play movement, which seeks to encourage everyone in Singapore to embrace sports as a lifestyle choice.
 We are confident that the SCSDs will build on the legacy of the YOG by championing sporting values such as confidence, sportsmanship, respect and other lessons gained from an active sporting lifestyle."

 ---